retico-team/retico-wav2vecasr/README.md

 # retico-wav2vecasr
-Local wav2vec ASR Module for ReTiCo
+Local wav2vec see citation below for modle information) ASR Module for ReTiCo.

 ### Installations and requirements